Village Aling The Way To Jiri To Everest Trekking

 Are there any festivals I can witness during the trek?

 Yes, festivals like Mani Rimdu (October/November) in Tengboche Monastery are celebrated and provide cultural insight.
-Also, you can witness Dashain Tihar, a big festival of Nepal, if you travel during September-November.
+Also, you can witness Dashain and Tihar, Nepal's big festivals, if you travel in September-November.

 Travellers‘ Feedback